-The next thing to do is, now that we have the ticker symbol, we know what we want to do, here is the bid, here is the ask, this is what it’s currently trading on, if you want to look at the chart, you could go to the chart panel or area, and type HOG and you’ll see the chart based on the daily, or you could do it on the minute, this would be for the day, you could do the 5 minute, that means each bar represents 5 minutes, 30 minutes, they have daily charts, weekly charts, yearly charts.
-All kind of different things.
+The next thing to do is, now that we have the ticker symbol, we know what we want to do, here is the bid, here is the ask, this is what it’s currently trading on, if you're going to look at the chart, you could go to the chart panel or area, and type HOG and you’ll see the chart based on the daily, or you could do it on the minute, this would be for the day, you could do the 5 minute, that means each bar represents 5 minutes, 30 minutes, they have daily charts, weekly charts, yearly charts — all kind of different things.

-Now what you do is, you’re ready to buy, let’s say you decided you wanted to buy this stock, so right here what you can do is, you can go to the bid or the ask right here, and you could say, I’m just going to click it and then these things will pop up, for me personally I like doing it more of a manual approach, it’s just a little safer for me.
+Now what you do is, you’re ready to buy.
+Let’s say you decided you wanted to buy this stock.
+So right here what you can do is, you can go to the bid or the ask right here, and you could say, I’m just going to click it, and then these things will pop up.
+I like doing it more of a manual approach, and it’s just a little safer for me.

-I’ll just right click and go to “buy” in the think or swim platform, for you there might be a button somewhere, there might be some other kind of thing in some other area, just depending on the platform you use, for me I’ll just go to right click and buy, and now this order entry tool comes up.
+I’ll right-click and go to “buy” in the think or swim platform, for you there might be a button somewhere.
+There might be some other kind of thing in some other area, just depending on the platform you use, for me I’ll go to right click and buy, and now this order entry tool comes up.

 Market order vs. Limit order